The Show Me State showed its enthusiasm for casino gaming last month.

 The Kansas City metro area also has four casinos, with Ameristar Kansas City topping the list for March revenue at $18.3 million.
 Of the five casinos considered to be outside of those two markets, Isle of Capri Casino in Boonville led the way with almost $8.6 million.

-Missouri Sports Betting Latest
+Latest Sports Betting News

 This month marked the latest effort in the long road to make sports wagering, especially Missouri sports betting apps, a legal and regulated component of the state’s gaming picture.

-Last week, the sponsor of SB-30, state Sen. Tony Luetkemeyer, pulled the bill from the floor after a day’s worth of debate led to myriad amendments to the proposal, which would legalize online and retail sports betting, as well as Missouri sports betting promo codes
+Last week, the sponsor of SB-30, state Sen. Tony Luetkemeyer, pulled the bill from the floor after a day’s worth of debate led to myriad amendments to the proposal, which would legalize online and retail sports betting, as well as Missouri sports betting promo codes.

 The main sticking point is that state Sen. Denny Hoskins wants to couple the legalization of video lottery terminals (VLTs) along with sports betting.

-Those efforts have failed so far, but they have also slowed the progress of an attempt to bring sportsbook operators – and the Missouri sports betting promotions that they would offer to draw new customers – into the state.
+Those efforts have failed so far, but they have also slowed the progress of an attempt to bring sportsbook operators – and the sports betting promotions that they would offer to draw new customers – into the state.
 Neighboring Iowa, Illinois, Tennessee, Arkansas and most recently Kansas have launched legal regulated sports betting.
 And another border state, Kentucky, signed a bill into law that will legalize sportsbooks, with a launch there expected sometime between this fall and early 2024.